mojaveexpressguide/mojaveexpressguide.github.io/docs/Gun Weapon Retextures.md

 ### [Weapon Enhancement Pack](https://www.nexusmods.com/fallout3/mods/21245)

 Texture replacement pack for several weapons and some uniques.
+Works well for Fallout: New Vegas.

 **Installation:**